fdb/slarg-website/researchers/myrthe-bokelmann.md

 bio: Myrthe Bokelmann (they/she, 1998) is a freelance dance maker and dance performer, currently based in Antwerp, Belgium.
 Within their artistic practice she is interested in the relationship between human and non-human entities and the way in which they can perform together in a non-hierarchical way.
-As a performer Myrthe has worked with Claudia Bosse, Ashley Ho & Domenik Naue, Eilit Marom and LeineRoebana amongst others.
+As at performer Myrthe has worked with Claudia Bosse, Ashley Ho & Domenik Naue, Eilit Marom and LeineRoebana amongst others.
 Currently they are part of research group the Algorithmic Gaze at Sint Lucas working on performative AI